People sometimes think the work they’re seeing is all I’ve ever done. So I’m sharing my journey here.

 So, at age 47, I went back to school to finish my BA in Fine Art.
 It was wonderful!
 I was able to study a lot of art history, take design classes, and also take graduate painting classes.

-I call this one “Venus II: Electric Bouguereau”.
+When we were learning how to use Photoshop I made this one – I it “Venus II: Electric Bouguereau”.

 The last thing I did before I graduated was take Basic Painting.
 I’ve always thought that the basics of art are so vast and complex that it takes a long time to achieve competency.

 I also made time for some other events.
 In 2013, a local charity (“CASA”) was holding a fundraiser in conjunction with the Indiana Bar Association.
 The idea was that the Bar Association needed a piece of art about our local courthouse for their collection of courthouses around Indiana.
 So they decided to have a contest, and invited local artists to do a painting of the courthouse so they would have a bunch of paintings to choose from.
 They hung everyone’s paintings in a nice exhibit with a lovely reception, and CASA retained a commission on the paintings that sold.

 I offered two pieces – one was a conventional drawing of the courthouse.
 A local business purchased it, I was so tickled.
 It’s the one on the left, below.

 The other piece is unconventional; it’s inspired by Dali, I call it “The Persistence of Politics”.
 I sold it a couple of years later, to a delightful lawyer.